 You should include some form of authentic praise in your initial communication.
 I often include it as part of the connection statement, but I think authentic praise is a positive element.
-Make sure you are as specific as possible to stay away from sounding hollow.
+Make sure you are as specific as possible to avoid sounding hollow.

 “I was bummed out when I noticed that you were also at Wildlife Expo ’12.
-I wish we had met there so we could talk about how you guys select bloodlines.
+I wish we had met there to talk about how you guys select bloodlines.
 Your success has been really impressive.”

-“I run a blog that highlights exceptional real estate outfits and I ‘m writing to see if you would be interested in a 30 minute interview via Skype or phone?”
+“I run a blog highlighting exceptional real estate outfits, and I ‘m writing to see if you would be interested in a 30-minute interview via Skype or phone?”